togglebyte/togglebit.io/content/posts/2021-08-23_terminal-game-jam.md

 ## Overview

 - Length: 2 days (Weekend)
-- Judged On: Monday stream
+- Voting: Starts Monday 6th of Sept, ends Wednesday 8th of Sept
-- Themes: It has to be a topic anyone can interpret.
+- Theme: Pain and Suffering
 - Language: Any language can be used to develop the submission
 - Project has to have a README file explaining what it does (note in here if you don't want the code on stream).